Kulintang: Sulu-type kulintangan compositions

 Sulu-type compositions on the kulintangan are found among the Tausug, Samal, Yakan, Sama/Badjao, Iranun and Kadazan-Dusun.
 Though there exist no identifiable rhythmic or melodic differences between patterns with names such as the Maguindanao, each group has their own music compositions.
-For instance, the Tausug have three identifiable compositions—Kuriri, Sinug, and Lubak-Lubak—the Yakan have two—Tini-id and Kuriri—and the Dusun have three—Ayas, Kudidi and Tidung.
-Though these melodies vary even within groups like the Maguindanao and Maranao, one theme which characterizes the Sulu-type is the exchange of short melodic phrases between the kulintangan and the Agungs, where both instruments imitate and duplicate each other's rhythms very quickly.
-This is clearly seen in the Tausug Sinug and Yakan Tini-id and Kuriri compositions where this sort of jousting becomes a game of skill and virtuoso playing.
+For instance, the Tausug have three identifiable compositions: kuriri, sinug, and lubak-lubak; the Yakan have two: tini-id and kuriri; and the Dusun have three: ayas, kudidi and tidung.
+Though these melodies vary even within groups like the Maguindanao and Maranao, one theme which characterizes the Sulu-type is the exchange of short melodic phrases between the kulintangan and the agung, where both instruments imitate and duplicate each other's rhythms very quickly.
+This is clearly seen in the Tausug sinug and Yakan tini-id and kuriri compositions where this sort of jousting becomes a game of skill and virtuosic playing.